Exploring The Callao Caves of Cagayan

 Cathedral Chamber

-• Undoubtedly the centerpiece of Callao Caves.
-This vast chamber features a natural skylight that streams sunlight into the cavern, creating a serene and almost ethereal atmosphere.
+Undoubtedly the centerpiece of Callao Caves.
+This vast cathedral like room features a natural skylight that streams sunlight into the cavern, creating a serene and almost ethereal atmosphere.
 The chamber houses a natural altar, which has been used for religious ceremonies and Masses.
+Light coming through the rooftop crevice bathes the space in natural light, enhancing its church-like ambiance.
+The local people have transformed this chamber into a chapel, and it continues to host weekly Masses and special ceremonies.

 Stalactites and Stalagmites

-• The caves are adorned with intricate limestone formations, including stalactites that hang from the ceiling and stalagmites that rise from the floor.
+The caves are adorned with intricate limestone formations, including stalactites that hang from the ceiling and stalagmites that rise from the floor.
 These structures, shaped over centuries by mineral deposits, create mesmerizing patterns and shapes, adding a sense of wonder and mystery to the caves.
+The presence of these formations also indicates that Callao Cave is a living cave.

 The Seven Chambers